-- A. Any regular full-time Employee who is not scheduled to work on the City holiday shall receive their regular schedule of hours of holiday pay, as referenced in Article 19.01, at his/her regular rate of pay. - B. In addition to regular holiday pay in Article 19.03(A), all full-time Employees who actually work on the City holiday shall be paid at one and one-half times their regular hourly rate for all hours actually worked. - C. Employees who are scheduled off on the City holiday will receive Holiday compensatory hours equal to his/her normal shift of hours, to be scheduled within the fiscal year. - D. When a holiday falls within a period of paid annual, paid military leave or bereavement leave, the employee will receive holiday pay in lieu of leave pay for that holiday. - E. When a holiday falls within the first 15 consecutive days of an Employee's paid medical or disability leave, holiday pay will be paid in lieu of leave pay for that holiday.
-Thereafter, the Employee will not be paid for holiday pay. - 19.04 If two or more employees submit leave requests for the same holiday, the requests will be considered based on which request was submitted first.
-However, in the event the employees' supervisor receives two or more requests for leave at the same time, the leave request from the Employee with the highest seniority will be considered first. - 19.05 Effective upon ratification of this Agreement, Employees will be given one (1) day off with pay to be used during a twelve (12) month period upon giving five (5) days' notice and receiving approval for the particular day requested.
+A. Any regular full-time Employee who is not scheduled to work on the City holiday shall receive their regular schedule of hours of holiday pay, as referenced in Article 19.01, at his/her regular rate of pay.

+- B. In addition to regular holiday pay in Article 19.03(A), all full-time Employees who actually work on the City holiday shall be paid at one and one-half times their regular hourly rate for all hours actually worked. - C. Employees who are scheduled off on the City holiday will receive Holiday compensatory hours equal to his/her normal shift of hours, to be scheduled within the fiscal year. - D. When a holiday falls within a period of paid annual, paid military leave or bereavement leave, the Employee will receive holiday pay in lieu of leave pay for that holiday. - E. When a holiday falls within the first 15 consecutive days of an Employee's paid medical or disability leave, holiday pay will be paid in lieu of leave pay for that holiday.
+Thereafter, the Employee will not be paid for holiday pay. - 19.04 If two or more Employees submit leave requests for the same holiday, the requests will be considered based on which request was submitted first.
+However, in the event the Employees' supervisor receives two or more requests for leave at the same time, the leave request from the Employee with the highest seniority will be considered first. - 19.05 Effective upon ratification of this Agreement, Employees will be given one (1) day off with pay to be used during a twelve (12) month period upon giving five (5) days' notice and receiving approval for the particular day requested.
 The day off provided for herein shall be considered hours worked for purposes of overtime, and any unused day off shall not roll over to the next year.

-ARTICLE 20: WAGES, STANDBY/DISASTER DUTY/CALLOUT PAY
+ARTICLE 20: WAGES, TEMPORARY ASSIGNMENTS, AND PREMIUM PAY

-20.01 Wage and Incentive Plan: Schedule A contains the wage and incentive plan for all job titles within the bargaining unit.

-20.02 General Wage and Longevity Increase:

-- A. There will be a two percent (2%) wage increase for FY 2021-2022.
+- 20.01 Wage and Incentive Plan: Schedule A contains the wage and incentive plan for all job titles within the bargaining unit. - 20.02 General Wage and Longevity Increase: - A. There will be a two percent (2%) general wage increase for FY 2021-2022.
 The pay increase shall take effect on the first full pay period following ratification of this Agreement.
 If ratification takes place after October 1, 2021, then back pay shall be awarded.
-If the City awards a pay increase for fiscal year 2021-2022 in excess of 2% to any bargaining or non-bargaining employee under the City Manager's purview, then the Employees covered by this agreement shall receive the same increase. - B. The Parties agree to meet and negotiate a general wage and/or longevity increase, if any, for FY 2022-2023 no later than April 1, 2022. - C. The Parties agree to meet and negotiate a general wage and/or longevity increase, if any, for FY 2023-2024 no later than April 1, 2023. - D. Employees in the job classifications of Call Taker, Communications Officer, Master Communications Officer, Senior Communications Officer, and Customer Service Representative who were promoted or placed into a higher classification within these job classifications shall continue to be moved, upon satisfaction of the requirements to be moved, to the respective pay scale for the job classification
+If the City awards a pay increase for fiscal year 2021-2022 in excess of 2% to any bargaining or non-bargaining employee under the City Manager's purview, then the Employees covered by this agreement shall receive the same increase. - B. The Parties agree to meet to negotiate a general wage and/or longevity increase, if any, for FY 2022/2023 no later than April 1, 2022.

+C. The Parties agree to meet to negotiate a general wage and/or longevity increase, if any, for FY 2023/2024 no later than April 1, 2023.

-20.03 Shift differential:
+20.03 Shift differential; certification premium: